Faculty

 Co-Activity Director

-Dr. Anjali Bhatt Saxena, MD is a Clinical Associate Professor of Medicine at Stanford University and Director of Peritoneal Dialysis at SCVMC in San Jose, California.
+Dr. Anjali Bhatt Saxena, MD is a Clinical Professor of Medicine at Stanford University and Director of Peritoneal Dialysis at SCVMC in San Jose, California.
 Dr. Saxena completed her BS degree at Duke University and received her MD from Wake Forest University.
 She completed her Internal Medicine Residency at Stanford University and her Postdoctoral Nephrology Fellowship, also at Stanford University, in 2004; she is board certified in nephrology.
-Dr. Saxena has served as the Medical Director for an independent Peritoneal Dialysis (PD) Clinic in San Jose, CA for the past 16 years, and oversees the direct care of over 60 PD patients.
+Dr. Saxena has served as the Medical Director for an independent Peritoneal Dialysis (PD) Clinic in San Jose, CA for the past 20 years, and oversees the direct care of over 75 PD patients.

 Speaker 1